Skip to main content

 Resignation

-Workers are required to give one month's notice and are expected to work through the end of the month.
+Workers must give a minimum of one month's notice and are expected to work through the end of the notice period.

 Other End of Employment Rules